mongoosejs/mquery/README.md

 - `local` - The query returns from the instance with no guarantee guarantee that the data has been written to a majority of the replica set members (i.e. may be rolled back).
 (MongoDB 3.2+)
 - `available` - The query returns from the instance with no guarantee guarantee that the data has been written to a majority of the replica set members (i.e. may be rolled back).
 (MongoDB 3.6+)
 - `majority` - The query returns the data that has been acknowledged by a majority of the replica set members.
 The documents returned by the read operation are durable, even in the event of failure.
 (MongoDB 3.2+)
-- `linearizable` - Read from a secondary if available, otherwise read from the primary.
+- `linearizable` - The query returns data that reflects all successful majority-acknowledged writes that completed prior to the start of the read operation.
+The query may wait for concurrently executing writes to propagate to a majority of replica set members before returning results.
 (MongoDB 3.4+)
-- `snapshot` - The query returns data that reflects all successful majority-acknowledged writes that completed prior to the start of the read operation.
-The query may wait for concurrently executing writes to propagate to a majority of replica set members before returning results.
+- `snapshot` - Only available for operations within multi-document transactions.
+Upon transaction commit with write concern "majority", the transaction operations are guaranteed to have read from a snapshot of majority-committed data.
 (MongoDB 4.0+)

 Aliases